Besar Halimi: Riga

 On 12 July 2021, Halimi joined Latvian Higher League side Riga.
 Five days later, he made his debut in a 2–3 away win against Spartaks Jūrmala after coming on as a substitute at 66th minute in place of Felipe Brisola.

 On 2 March 2022, Halimi had his contract terminated by mutual consent.

+Hallescher FC

+On 26 June 2023, Halimi signed with Hallescher FC in the 3.
+Liga.

+Return to SV Sandhausen

+On 26 June 2024, Halimi re-joined SV Sandhausen, now in the 3.
+Liga.

+Śląsk Wrocław

+On 28 June 2025, Halimi signed a one-year contract, with an option for another year, with Polish I liga club Śląsk Wrocław.

 International career

 From 2011, until 2012, Halimi has been part of Germany at youth international level, respectively has been part of the U18 and U19 teams and he with these teams played 3 matches.
 On 7 October 2015, he received a call-up from Kosovo for the friendly match against Equatorial Guinea, and made his debut after being named in the starting line-up.

 Personal life

 Halimi was born in Frankfurt, Germany to Kosovo Albanian parents from the village Malishevë of Gjilan.